|

 In such moments, nothing can compare to it.

-When I have found some tonal combinations that has everything I can wish for.
-Material that is really containing the essence of
+When I have found some tonal combinations that has everything I can wish for

 my musical personality.
 These

-moments move me forward, and I know that this is the way I want to live.
+moments move me forward, and I know that this is the way I want to live

+.
 AV:

 If someone were to pick up your latest